 The 115th was set up in early 2010 in response to the increasing problems of servicewomen getting pregnant on deployments.

-“We were constantly conducting emergency medical evacuations of female soldiers in labor,” said Major General Anthony Cucolo, the former commander of the 3rd Infantry Division.
-In response to the increasing number of babies being born to deployed females, General Cucolo put out an emergency request to the Army for a mobile abortion detachment.
+“We were constantly conducting emergency medical evacuations of female soldiers in labor,” said Maj.
+Gen. Anthony Cucolo, the former commander of the 3rd Infantry Division.
+In response to the increasing number of babies being born to deployed females, Cucolo put out an emergency request to the Army for a mobile abortion detachment.

 For the women in uniform, the services of the 115th have come as a godsend.